lizforeman/one-click-hugo-cms/site/content/post/jamaica-blue.md

 ---
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: About our CLE scholarships
 date: 2017-01-04T15:04:10.000Z
 description: >-
-  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+  We're proud to offer continuing legal education (CLE) scholarships to attorneys in our community.
 ---

-We expect the shipment of a limited quantity of green beans next Monday.
-We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.

-Blue Mountain Peak is the highest mountain in Jamaica and one of the highest peaks in the Caribbean at 7,402 ft.
-It is the home of Blue Mountain coffee and their famous tours.
-It is located on the border of the Portland and Saint Thomas parishes of Jamaica.

-## A little history

-The Blue Mountains are considered by many to be a hiker's and camper's paradise.
-The traditional Blue Mountain trek is a 7-mile hike to the peak and consists of a 3,000-foot increase in elevation.
-Jamaicans prefer to reach the peak at sunrise, thus the 3–4 hour hike is usually undertaken in darkness.
-Since the sky is usually very clear in the mornings, Cuba can be seen in the distance.
+Have you found a CLE or training program that you would like to attend but you can't find the time or money to attend? _**We may be able to help.**_

+Friends To The Indigent is a local charity created by local criminal defense lawyers dedicated to helping those who provide legal representation to the indigent accused.

+## Open to all who help the indigent accused

+You can apply for funds to help pay for or assist in payment of educational/training programs.
+Your application information will not be made public and the appropriate level of discretion will be afforded every applicant and information provided.

+To apply, please complete our application and mail to:

+Friends To The Indigent

+c/o Bill Gallagher

+114 East 8th Street

+Cincinnati Ohio 45202

+> Do you have questions or need more information?
+Contact Bill Gallagher at 513-651-5666

->Some of the plants found on the Blue Mountain cannot be found anywhere else in the world and they are often of a dwarfed sort.
+Some of the plants found on the Blue Mountain cannot be found anywhere else in the world and they are often of a dwarfed sort.

 This is mainly due to the cold climate which inhibits growth.
 The small coffee farming communities of Claverty Cottage and Hagley Gap are located near the peak.